-- The production kitchen serving the University uses central system to plan out menus, which provides the chefs with appropriate portion sizing and shopping lists so they can order in the correct amount for each recipe. - Offering a weekly wastage sheet for all cafes, showing amounts of meals ordered, sold and wasted.
-This helps the catering teams order more accurately from the production kitchen based on previous sales data. - Producing most of the required food in house enables adjusting orders and be more flexible if they have unexpected changes in sales. - Close monitoring and rotating stock through the different cafes, e.g. stock with a shorter use by date can be moved to a larger cafe to sell quicker and ensure it is not wasted.
+- The production kitchen serving the University uses a central system to plan out menus, which provides the chefs with appropriate portion sizing and shopping lists so they can order in the correct amount for each recipe. - A weekly wastage sheet is produced for all the cafes, showing amounts of meals ordered, sold and wasted.
+This helps the catering teams order more accurately from the production kitchen based on previous sales data. - Producing most of the required food in house enables Compass to adjust orders and be more flexible if they have unexpected changes in sales. - Close monitoring and rotating stock through the different cafes, e.g. stock with a shorter use by date can be moved to a larger cafe to sell quicker, ensures minimal waste.